3BRS/sylius-analytics-plugin/README.md

     ```
     * Only use this mode if your project supports background workers and a transport like Doctrine, Redis, etc.

-5. Configure how many past days are considered when calculating the **“Most Visited Pages”** in the admin dashboard by setting the following parameter:
+6. Configure how many past days are considered when calculating the **"Most Visited Pages"** in the admin dashboard by setting the following parameter:

     ```yaml
     parameters:
         threebrs_analytics_plugin.request_log_days: 7 # Change as needed
     ```

-6. Generate and run Doctrine migrations:
+7. Generate and run Doctrine migrations:

     ```bash
     bin/console doctrine:migrations:diff
     bin/console doctrine:migrations:migrate
     ```

-7. Optional: Enable UTF-8 support in routing for better slug handling (diacritics, etc.):
+8. Optional: Enable UTF-8 support in routing for better slug handling (diacritics, etc.):

     ```yaml
     # config/packages/routing.yaml